In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

 Personally, I didn’t have any problems with the frame mount.
 I followed the instructions in this video and found installing the mount simple and straightforward.
 And while I was using it, the mount didn’t slip down and the lock didn’t work loose.
 Now, I was using it on a reasonably smooth commute.
 So it wasn’t subjected to too much stress!

-But if you are dependent on a frame mount, it needs to be reliable and there are just too many bad reviews of this bracket to ignore.
+But if you are dependent on a frame mount, it needs to be reliable, and there are just too many bad reviews of this bracket to ignore.
 So should this issue stop you buying this lock?

 No, that would be a shame.
-And since you get the same bracket with all Kryptonite U-locks it would also exclude all the other great locks from Kryptonite.
+And since you get the same bracket with all Kryptonite u-locks, it would also exclude all the other great locks from Kryptonite.

 My advice is this: if you like the lock, buy it and try the included frame bracket.
-If it doesn’t work for you, look at some of the third party frame brackets.
+If it doesn’t work for you, look at some of the third-party frame brackets.

-You get two keys with the Kryptolok, which is not as many as with some other U-locks.
-However, the Kryptolok comes with Kryptonites Safe Key Program.
+You get two keys with the Kryptolok, which is not as many as with some other u-locks.
+However, the Kryptolok comes with Kryptonite's Safe Key Program.

 Under this scheme, if you register your keys through their website, should you then loose them, Kryptonite will send you replacements.